stanleyqubit/MWSE/docs/source/types/tes3bodyPart.md

 ### `sceneNode`
 <div class="search_terms" style="display: none">scenenode</div>

-The NiNode-derived object for the object's loaded mesh.
+The base mesh for the body part.
+New parts are cloned from this mesh, and may be accessed through the reference's `tes3bodyPartManager`.

 **Returns**: